 We get that.
 We quite possibly love Christmas more than the next person.
 But, as wonderful as the Christmas period is, we all have to acknowledge it’s slightly (OK… extremely) wasteful.

-Each household’s waste increases by 30 per cent over the Christmas period, across the UK.
+Did you know each household’s waste increases by 30 per cent over the Christmas period, across the UK?
 We throw out around 300,000 tonnes of card packaging each year.
 Plus, somewhere in the region of one billion cards and enough tin foil to cover Suffolk.
 That’s not including the unopened shower gel/moisturiser combo forgotten at the back of the cupboard.
 Or the seven million Christmas trees.

 So, how can we make this Christmas one to remember?
 With all of the fun and all of the impact in the good sense, and less of an impact on the planet?
 Well, we’ve done the research and here’s some simple ideas as the festive season descends upon us, from sustainable Christmas trees to present giving and that all important Christmas dinner…

 SUSTAINABLE CHRISTMAS TREES